skip to main content

 • Dogs

-• A dog must wear a collar and there must be a name tag showing its owners details
+• A dog must wear a collar at all times with an ID tag attached showing its name and the owners details.

-• The owner must take all responsibility to prevent the dog from escaping from the property on which it is being kept
+• Take all precautions to prevent the dog from escaping from the property on which it is being kept.

-• A dog that is in a public place must be under effective control of a competent person
+• A dog that is in a public place must be on leash and under effective control of a competent person (unless in a designated off-leash area).

 Dogs are prohibited in the following areas: